Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 Heck, they sound great regardless.

-but it really never sounds out of control or overdone like your mom’s meatloaf.
+That said, both the weight and impact are on point like a Pilot Precise G2, and the bass response never sounds out of control or overdone like your mom’s meatloaf.

 Very subtle details will start to emerge,